-People have many ways of dealing with cold winter weather.
+While it's warmer than usual in many areas of the country this December, it won't be long before these same areas will be dealing with the harshness of the winter season.
+People have many ways of dealing with the cold.
 Some may choose to stay inside and bundle up, while others look to get comfort from warm food and beverages.

 These people may seek the friendly confines of their local bakery or café.
 The cozy atmosphere of these businesses is a welcome respite from harsh winter weather.